facebookresearch/hydra/website/docs/tutorials/basic/3_config_groups.md

       max_file_size: 1G
 ```

-This simple example demonstrated a very powerful feature of Hydra:
+This simple example also demonstrated a very powerful feature of Hydra:
 You can compose your configuration object from multiple configuration groups.